Micronutrients in the Keto Diet: The Definitive Guide (Infographic)

 A close examination of our foods and their contents strongly supports the consumption of animal products.
 In fact, removing animal products from the diet poses more of a risk to the development of nutrient deficiencies than removing carbohydrate-rich products.
 This is particularly true when looking beyond the nutrient content of the food to how the nutrients are absorbed and metabolized.

 In general, meat and other animal products do not limit or may promote nutrient absorption, while plants can often contain antinutrients like phytates, oxalates, or glucosinolates which reduce nutrient absorption, nullifying any benefits associated with their contents.

-So… what micronutrients in a keto diet are lacking?
+So… what minerals and vitamins are lacking in a keto diet?

 Vitamins in the Keto Diet